Task Force 1-41 Infantry: Combat

 In the thick of the fog of war, U.S. units became mixed with Iraqi units dispersed throughout the desert.
 This confusion led to some friendly fire incidents.
 Task Force 1-41 Infantry was involved in the worst US "friendly fire" incident of the Gulf War on 27 February 1991.
 Task Force 1-41 inflicted heavy losses on Iraqi forces and also captured hundreds of Iraqi soldiers including almost an entire Iraqi tank battalion on 27 February 1991.

 Before the end of combat operations the Task Force would engage a total of 11 Iraqi divisions.
 This included a significant role in the destruction of four Iraqi armored or mechanized brigades at the Battle of Norfolk.
 Task Force 1-41 Infantry would capture over 300 enemy prisoners.
 The Task Force suffered 32 casualties and around a dozen combat vehicles were destroyed, including five M1A1 Abrams tanks, during combat operations.
 The Task Force would travel over 124 mi in 72 hours during Operation Desert Storm.
 Task Force 1-41 Infantry earned a Valorous Unit Award for its efforts.
-The Valorous Unit Award is the second highest unit combat decoration which may be bestowed upon a U.S. Army unit.

 By the end of combat operations on 28 February 1991, U.S. VII Corps had driven 260 kilometers, captured 22,000 Iraqi soldiers, and destroyed 1,350 Iraqi tanks, 1,224 armored personnel carriers, 285 artillery pieces, 105 air defense systems, and 1,229 trucks.